bonding-curves/avalanche-research/content/milestone1/Participant-Roles-Taxonomy.md

 Liquid staking enables dual yield streams—base staking rewards plus DeFi yields—but introduces additional complexity and smart contract dependencies not present in direct staking.

 For liquid staking protocol details, see [Economic Taxonomy: Liquid Staking](/milestone1/Economic-Taxonomy#liquid-staking).

+**Stakeholder Concerns:**

+- **Dilution-Based Returns (Inherited from Delegators):** Returns are driven by token dilution rather than productive network usage.
+LST holders benefit from inflation but not from the fee-generating activity that increases network value.

+- **Concentration Risk:** Large LST protocols may accumulate significant consensus influence through recursive leverage, potentially centralizing security in ways not captured by traditional stake distribution metrics.

+These concerns relate to system needs for *proportional economic contribution* and *explicit sustainability boundaries*.
+See [MENS: Delegator Concerns](/milestone4/MENS#52-delegator-concerns) for related analysis.

 ---